andreihh/chronolens/README.md

 To build the project, run `./gradlew build`.

-To build the executable artifact, run the following command:
+To build the `metanalysis` executable artifact in the `build/` directory, run the following command: `./gradlew release`.
-`./gradlew release`.
-This will create the `metanalysis` artifact in `build/`.

 ## Documentation